sara-nl/clouddocs/UvAworkshop-2016-01-25/UvAworkshop-2016-01-25-OpenMP.markdown

 ./gridpi-serial
 ```

-### Running the OpenMP simple version
+### c) Running the OpenMP simple version

-* The file gridpi-mp-simple.c is a first stab at using OpenMP on gridpi-simple.c.
+* The file gridpi-mp-simple.c is a first stab at using OpenMP on gridpi-simple.c
 * Have a look at the differences in the code.
 * Compile the gridpi-mp-simple.c program: